-I’m allegedly on vacation this week, and in fact have been enjoying myself and creating some memories, but this vacation has had some drama.
+I'm allegedly on vacation this week, and in fact have been enjoying myself and creating some memories, but this vacation has had some drama.
 We weathered Hurricane Irene in Philadelphia just fine (beyond a bit of wash out in the yard and a small leak).
-So we took off for vacation as planned on Sunday, which involved driving to Bar Harbor, ME over the next f… read more »
+So we took off for vacation as planned on Sunday, which involved driving to Bar Harbor, ME over the next few days… read more »

 Over at BNET this week, I followed up on last week's musings on 22 Things To Do During That Boring Conference Call with two related posts: 19 Things To Do During That Boring Meeting, and Work From Home?
 What You Can Do During That Boring Conference Call.

 This theme of posts has been a bit more popular than I wish it was.
 It seems that many organizations persist in or… read more »

 Date night always requires a bit of logistical work around here.
 Both of us have to put it on our calendars, then we arrange babysitting and only then do we get to the question of what we intend to do.

 Anyway, Michael and I had planned a fairly creative date night for last Friday.
 We've recently joined the Philadelphia Museum of Art.
 We took our kids to the Rembrand… read more »